fengyuli-dev/lost-and-found/README.md

 <HTTP STATUS CODE 200>
 {
     "id": <ID>,
-    "name": <NAME OF THE FOUND ITEM>,
-    "description": <DESCRPTION OF THE FOUND ITEM, COULD BE NULL>, "time": <TIME WHEN THE ITEM WAS FOUND>, "location": <WHERE THE ITEM WAS FOUND>,
+    "name": <NAME OF THE FOUND ITEM, NOT NULL>, "description": <DESCRPTION OF THE FOUND ITEM, COULD BE NULL>, "time": <TIME WHEN THE ITEM WAS FOUND, COULD BE NULL>, "location": <WHERE THE ITEM WAS FOUND, COULD BE NULL>, "user": <SERIALIZED USER, NOT NULL>
-    "owner": <SERIALIZED USER>
 }
 ```
 Response if there is no such item: